 If you’re doing a multi-day trek and can’t carry enough water for you both, plan freshwater topping-up stops in advance.

-Don’t forget to bring a drinking receptacle for your dog too.
+Don’t forget to bring a drinking receptacle for your dog when camping.
 There are collapsible dog bowls designed just for this purpose.

 Packing enough dog food for a full camping trip can seem overwhelming, especially for large breeds on multi-day adventures.

 It’s vital that your dog has his normal food though.
 Suddenly changing diet could cause an upset tummy, which is distressing for your dog and could cause dehydration.
 It’s also not pleasant if your pet has an accident in the tent!

 If you’re struggling to accommodate all the extra food, maybe you could arrange to have food and other supplies transported to designated resupply points along the way.

-Don’t forget that your dog may need additional food if you’re doing more hiking or activities than normal.
+Don’t forget that your pet may need additional food if you’re doing more hiking or activities than normal.
 The increased exercise will result in them burning off more calories.
 Camping and hiking in cold weather conditions can also burn off more energy.

 Additionally, try to plan your dog’s meal times so they won’t be hiking on a full tummy.

 Feeding smaller, more frequent meals, keeping your dog well-hydrated, and allowing them at least an hour to digest before setting off can help to reduce the risk of gastric torsion (commonly referred to as bloat).
 This can be a quick developing, and life-threatening condition.
 Larger breeds and those with deep chests are more at risk of developing bloat.

-If, like me, you’re always working on training and rewarding your dog for good behavior, don’t forget a supply of treats.
+If, like me, you’re always working on training and rewarding your dog for good behavior, don’t forget a supply of treats when camping or hiking.
 They will be handy for encouraging a good recall in a new environment, for distraction and confidence-building in new situations, and for keeping the bond between you both strong.